 Students are expected to be present at all class sessions.
-On rare occasions it may be necessary for the student to be absent from scheduled classes or laboratories for personal reasons.
+It may be necessary for the student to be absent from scheduled classes or laboratories for personal reasons.
 On such occasions, all matters related to a student's absence, including the making up of work missed, are to be arranged between the student and the professor.
-The student should also understand that he/she is responsible for the academic consequences of any absences.
+The student should also understand that they are responsible for the academic consequences of any absences.
 The standard of practice is to allow one absence per credit hour; however, each professor may choose an alternate attendance policy.
 All faculty are required to state their attendance policies in the course syllabus.